 Skip to Content

-The 10 Most Important Skills for Preschoolers
+The 10 Most Important Foundational Skills All Preschoolers Need

 The first 6 years of a child’s life is the time when all the foundational skills are being developed.
 These are carried into the formal schooling years.